modopayments/modo2auth-java/README.md

 ### Example Usage - Java 13
 This example uses core Java 13 libraries to make a GET and POST request.
 It differs from the Java 8 example in using the `java.net.http package` that was added in Java 11.
 You can use your preferred method or library.

-See this code in action by running the class `./src/com/modo/MainJava13.java` using the Java1.13 JRE.
+See this code in action by running the class `./src/com/modo/MainJava13.java` using the Java1.13 JRE or later.

 ## Modo2Auth.java

 ### `public Modo2Auth(String apiId, String apiSecret)`

-The constructor for Modo2Auth takes in the apiKey and apiSecret and sets up the appropriate hashing algorithms to generate a Modo2 Auth Token.
+The constructor for Modo2Auth takes in the apiKey and apiSecret and sets up the appropriate hashing algorithms to generate a Modo2Auth token.

 Note: If there is an issue loading the hashing algorithms, a Runtime Error will be thrown out of this constructor.
-As of 7/21/2020, this constructor works with:
+As of 2022-01-07, this constructor works with:
 - Java 1.8 - AdoptOpenJDK - 8.0.262.j9
 - Java 1.13 - OpenJDK - 13.0.1
+- Java 1.17 - OpenJDK - 17.0.1

 ### `public String createModoToken(String uri, String requestBody)`

-Returns a Modo2 Auth Token string for a request that has a body (POST, PUT, etc.).
+Returns a Modo2Auth token string for a request that has a body (POST, PUT, etc.).
 If request body is null, then token generation will proceed as if it is a GET request.

 No exceptions expected during the execution of this function